BEAMODE

 Boxes in the Field Guide are usually filled in as a result of a dice roll or collecting a Pokémon, but boxes can be filled in other ways too.
 Boxes also aren’t necessarily square, they can have other shapes.
 Box shapes, colors, and border styles are significant, and understanding their mechanics can help you build long chains and combos filling in many boxes from one action.

-Boxes with gold-colored borders are Bonus Boxes, and allow you to fill any square-shaped box as long as you can meet any requirements labeled to its left.
+Boxes with gold-colored borders are Bonus Boxes, and upon filling one they allow you to fill another square-shaped box as long as you meet the requirements labeled to the left of the other box.
 You can fill other Bonus Boxes this way, but not in the same section twice in a row.
 For example, chaining three bonus boxes in a row from starting from the Evolutions section, going to the Areas section, and back to the Evolutions section would be allowed.
 Chaining two bonus boxes in a row in the Evolutions section would not be allowed.

 Boxes with blue-colored borders are Trigger Boxes, they can be filled as a side-effect of collecting a Pokémon or obtaining an item.
-Only one trigger box can be filled in each section per instance of an eligible event, so catching a Pokémon could allow you to fill more than one trigger box, but each one would have to be in a different section.
+Only one trigger box can be filled in each section per trigger instance, so catching a Pokémon could allow you to fill more than one trigger box, but each one would have to be in a different section.
 For example, catching a Nidran M during an encounter might allow you to fill one trigger box in the Pokédex section as well as one in the Evolutions section.

 Boxes with dotted borders are Free Boxes, and you can fill them any time during your turn as long as all the boxes ahead of them in their track are already filled.